mpvoss/learny/notes.md

 - Upload button has progress, closes itself, refreshes list
 - Request routing logic in chat screen about doc vs free form target
 - Backend update to integrate RAG on new endpoint

+>>> More RAG
+- Qdrant seems to require fastembed
+- Can't fit that in lambda
+- Sure do like having easy lambda arch
+- If I could just do the embed from qdrant without fastembed it'd be cool...but doesn't seem possible
+- Alternate BM25 hybrid impl needed in this case

+------> OIGAN
+- Lancedb was suggestion from RAG expert bro
+- Super easy setup
+- Their cloud offering is cheap, don't have to host
+- Might need cohere rerank but that ok

+Using flashcards from learny
+-> Ability to import from my sheet...or at least sync
+- Can do that with python
+two way sync bro

+ALSO
+- Regarding personal project with AI journal stuff
+-

 //-------------------------
 Quiz TODO